This article contains the following topics:

 Generate Summary Reports

-To generate a summary report, navigate to Reports then click the Generate Summary Report link:
+To generate a summary report, navigate to Reports Generate Summary Report:

 If you have created and saved summary report configurations a list of those saved configurations will be displayed.
 If desired, find a saved configuration and click the Load link to prepopulate the settings.